 Convenience and flexibility are the most common reasons for taking online classes.
-Taking classes online is ideal for someone who wants to continue working while earning a master’s or doctoral degree.
+Taking classes online is ideal for someone who wants to continue working while earning a master’s degree.
 Online classes allow you to fit school into your schedule when it works best for you.

 How much time should I spend on one class every week?

 The time you spend on a class can vary.
 No two instructors will format their classes exactly the same.
 Plan to spend 6-12 hours a week on one class.
 The number of credits per class varies by course.

 Online classes are delivered using a learning management system, called Desire2Learn.
 Students log into Desire2Learn and can select their course sites.
 Once a student is in their course site, they can access lectures, PowerPoint, emails, assignments, readings, documents, videos, links, discussion boards, their advisor and the assignment dropbox.

 Students interact with their professor in a number of different ways.
 First, the online class is created and explained through the instructor’s lecture information.
 Then, students discuss topics in the discussion board, where their professor and peers provides insight, guidance and feedback.
 Students and the instructor also communicate through private assignment correspondence within the course site, or via e-mail.
 Sometimes instructors arrange for a class chat, either using Adobe Connect, a conference call or an instant message system.
 In addition, instructors are available for students to make appointments to meet or to call.

 Is there interaction with other online students?